 Ever been at a restaurant and regretted being there from the moment you walked in to the moment you left?
-Maybe you regretted it hours later while taking a porcelain thrown break.
+Maybe you regretted it hours later while (you know what I mean).
 Maybe you are the restaurant owner and are constantly wondering why people don’t come back.
 Here’s a few of what I think are the most important things restaurants can do to be successful.

 Have a clear name.
 That’s pretty much it for this one.
 Don’t get all crazy and call it something obscure.
-A perfect example of a name telling you what we have but still having personality is like Macaroni Grill, or Jersey Mike’s Subs.
+Examples of names telling you what they have but still retaining personality include Macaroni Grill, or Jersey Mike’s Subs.
 When you say something like 4 Rivers Smokehouse you know exactly what I’m talking about even if you don’t know what the 4 Rivers stands for.
 There is this place we actually really like but It’s called Graffiti Junktion.
 Every time we mention it to someone they ask, “what do they have there?”
 We shouldn’t have to explain.
 See?
 Clear names matter.

 - Clear Signage